Anwarvic/Speaker-Recognition/README.md

 - `window_size`: the size of the window for cep features.
 - `window_shift`: The step that the window is moving (in sec).

-There is also a method called `reviewMemberVariables` that resets these member varibales back to `None` based on the `features` used in the configuration file.
+There is also a method called `review_member_variables` that resets these member varibales back to `None` based on the `features` used in the configuration file.

 You can download the features used in my model from [here](http://www.mediafire.com/file/03o7i80o7a2taza/feat.zip/file).
-After downloading, you should extract them at directory defined as the `inpath` yaml variable.
+After downloading, you should extract them at directory defined as the `inpath` YAML variable.

 ### 4. Choosing Model
-Here, are different models that we can train in Sidekit.
-I haven't implements all the models inside Sidekit, but the following are the ready ones:
+In Sidekit, there are different models that we can train.
+I haven't been able to implement all the models, but the following are the ready ones:

 - UBM: This is a Universal Background Model.
 You can modify the `num_gaussians` option in the configuraion file.
 - i-vector: This is an Identity Vector model.
 You can modify these configurations: